sippasolutions/Amzon-Global-Hackathon-2025/README.md

 - On **January 1, 2028**, this project will automatically convert to the **Apache License 2.0**.

+For the purposes of evaluation, judging, and promotion by the Amazon Global Hackathon 2025 organizers, SIPPA Solutions grants a royalty-free, non-exclusive, worldwide license to use, display, and reference this Submission.
+All other uses are governed by the Business Source License 1.1 (BSL 1.1).

 For partnership or licensing inquiries, contact:
 📧 [info@sippasolutions.com](mailto:info@sippasolutions.com)